ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/docs/debug-the-code/debug-features.md

 With this feature, you can suspend (and resume) the remote VM resulting in a debug hit at the current execution line of the program.

-!!!
-Info
-    This feature will be useful in contexts where the program seems to be hanged due to blocking operations/infinite loops and when you want to know the exact line that the program is waiting on.
+>**Info:** This feature will be useful in contexts where the program seems to be hanged due to blocking operations/infinite loops and when you want to know the exact line that the program is waiting on.

 <img src="/learn/images/vs-code-extension/debug/debugger-pause-resume-commands.gif" class="cInlineImage-full"/>